osmlab/osm-wayback/README.md

 | **albany\_historical\_geometries_<br>topojson.geojsonseq** | Each feature from `albany.history.geometries` with a TopoJSON encoded `@history` attribute that describes each historical version (including minor versions) with geometries|
 | **`albany_historical.mbtiles`** | Historical vector tiles rendered at zoom 15 for albany! |

 _Note that once run, each of these files are standalone and can be deleted in the order they are generated.
-(Each file is used only as the input to the next function.
-This workflow is a function of each utility here being standalone to provide options: You could build a North-America INDEX and then run new_york.geojsonseq against it at the same time as running san_francisco.geojsonseq.
-Including geometries requires a second pass once histories are looked up.
-This is not done in one pass (and time costs are negligible) to allow only tag-history analysis)_
+Each file is used only as the input to the next function.
+This workflow is the result of each utility here relyong on standalone input.
+For example, you could build a North-America INDEX and then lookup history for just new\_york.geojsonseq.
+Looking up node locations will always require a second pass after histories are built.
+Separating these files and steps adds negligible time cost and allows tag-only history analysis._

 #### The complete workflow